lumeland/lume.land/docs/getting-started/reuse-layouts.md

 ---
 title: Reuse your layouts
-description: Create a single layout used by multiple pages
+description: Create a single layout used for multiple pages
 order: 4
 ---

 In the [previous step](./page-data.md) we learned to define variables in the pages that can be used by the layouts.
-This allows to reuse the same layout by multiple pages with different content.
+This allows reusing the same layout for multiple pages with different content.

-Create the file `second-page.md` in your project directory and add a front matter with the `layout` and `title` variables and some markdown below:
+Create the file `second-page.md` in your project directory and add front matter with the `layout` and `title` variables and some markdown below:

 <lume-code>